The Poursina Hakim Cancer Clinic

 Cooperating with some other medical centers of country, PHCC has been trying to create a comprehensive colorectal Biorepository (clinical – Para clinical) service for patients with colorectal cancer and adenoma since 2015.
 Furthermore, considering that cancer registry is an essential part of cancer prevention and control, PHCC established the colorectal cancer (CRC) registry in 2018 to develop strategies and policies for CRC screening, prevention, treatment and control.
 In addition, the Cancer Society of Iran opened its official office in 2018 at the Pursinai Hakim cancer clinic.
 Moreover, the Pourishina Hakim cancer non-governmental organization (NGO) has started its activities in 2004.

-Seyed Mohammad Hassan Emami, MD, Internist, Gastroenterology and Hepatology
+Seyed Mohammad Hassan Emami, prof. MD, Subspeciality in Gastroenterology and Hepatology

 Scientific advisors board: